anurag89sharma/AsyncPika/README.md

 Implemented using twisted and pika library.

-Creates several auto-reconnect (async)clients with an exponential back-off.
+Creates several auto-reconnecting (async)clients with an exponential back-off.

-Uses Python multiprocessing library to launch multiple sucn clients to leverage system cores.
+Uses Python multiprocessing library to launch multiple such clients to leverage system cores.